-Funding Source Budget (\$) 71 Fire / EMS Miscellaneous Equipment Provide for replacement of end of service life EMS equipment.
+Funding Source Budget (\$) 71 Fire / EMS Miscellaneous Equipment Provide for replacement of end of service life EMS and Fire equipment.
 Examples include cardiac monitors, LUCAS CPR devices, Styker Powerload Cots, Nozzles, hoses, and miscellaneous equipment.
 TOTAL IT4 GO 525,000 400,000 125,000 72 Fire Management Software, Hardware, and Renewals Funding of ongoing support and maintenance of critical software systems.
 IT4 210,000 73 Fire Structural Turn-Out Gear Replacement Annual program to provide for the replacement of structural fire protective clothing equipment.
 IT4 200,000 74 Fire Station Debt Service Debt service for construction of fire stations 2, 4, and 12.
-IT 2,000,000 75 Police Academy / Training Funding for continued improvements to APD Training facility and to cover costs of the APD Basic Academy and the Citizens Academy.
+IT 2,000,000 75 Police Academy / Training Funding for recruiting and hiring costs for APD new hire class, training costs for the APD Basic Academy, training costs for academy instructors, training supplies and materials, and incidental costs for the Citizens Academy.
 IT4 536,000 76 Police Body Warn Cameras Annual Contract Primary contract for BWC cameras, docking equipment, licenses, and evidence.com storage.
 IT4 453,000 77 Police CAD System Contract Contract payment for CAD system.
 Multi-year contract with Summit County/Tyler Technologies.
 IT4 358,000 78 Police Combined Communication Center Funding for contract cost of Safety Communications facility and maintenance.
 IT4 348,000 79 Police Dan St. Training Bureau Facility Improvements Replacement of the HVAC units and roof repairs.
-TOTAL IT4 STATE 1,600,000 500,000 1,100,000 80 Police Gear &amp; Equipment Replacement Funding for development and implementation of Patrol long gun program, replacement of police gear, body armor, and other equipment.
-IT4 255,000 81 Police Management Software, Hardware &amp; Renewals Funding for ongoing support and maintenance of critical software systems including NetMotion, Grayshift, and LEFTA.
+TOTAL IT4 STATE 1,600,000 500,000 1,100,000 80 Police Gear & Equipment Replacement Funding for development and implementation of Patrol long gun program, replacement of police gear, body armor, and other equipment.
+IT4 255,000 81 Police Management Software, Hardware & Renewals Funding for ongoing support and maintenance of critical software systems including NetMotion, Grayshift, and LEFTA.
 New deployment of METR, Acquisition, E-cite, and other software systems critical to improving department operations and customer service.
 IT4 664,000